alirezat66/solar_monitoring/packages/monitoring_repository/README.md

 #### Methods

-- `Future<List<MonitoringModel>> getMonitoringData({required DateTime date, required EnergyType type})`: This method makes a network call using the provided `NetworkClient` to fetch a list of `MonitoringModel` objects for the given date and energy type.
+- `Future<List<MonitoringModel>> getMonitoringData({required DateTime date, required EnergyType type, bool resetCache = false})`: This method makes a network call using the provided `NetworkClient` to fetch a list of `MonitoringModel` objects for the given date and energy type.
+The `resetCache` parameter can be used to reset the cache before fetching data.
+- `void resetCache()`: This method resets the cache to clear stored monitoring data.
+- `void clearCache()`: This method clears the cache.

 ## Dependencies